wp-plugins/mybloglog-recent-reader-widget/readme.txt

 6. You can position the widget and set configuration parameters as per your preference.
 All parameters are optional.

-For more information visit: http://www.mybloglog.com/buzz/community/com_widget_wp.php
+For more information please [click here](http://www.mybloglog.com/buzz/community/com_widget_wp.php).